2 Part Course |

 • UK tax-interest expense – definition, what is included and excluded, with examples

-• Adjusted (worldwide) net-group interest expense (“ANGIE”) – what is included and excluded with examples
+• Adjusted (worldwide) net-group interest expense (“ANGIE”) – what is included and excluded,with examples is considered in this CIR course

 • Treatment of capitalised interest and elections that can vary the basic treatment